paperless-ngx/paperless-ngx/docs/development.md

   celery --app paperless worker -l DEBUG
 ```

 You might need the front end to test your back end code.
 This assumes that you have AngularJS installed on your system.
 Go to the [Front end development](#front-end-development) section for further details.
-To build the front end once use this commmand:
+To build the front end once use this command:

 ```bash
 # src-ui/